You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Learn key concepts from your expert instructor through interactive exercises and collaborative discussion.

 Work together with a partner to build your strategic and tactical coding skills and learn from one another.

 Self-led labs let you explore your own coding projects based on the material from lecture.
 Learn from professors, then immediately put what you learned into action.
 Making things is the best way to learn things.

 You’ll end the day reviewing concepts and strategizing the next steps in your personal projects.

-The virtual campus experience looks a lot like the regular campus experience, but we are doing it all on Zoom.
+The Live Accelerated experience looks a lot like the regular campus experience, but we are doing it all on Zoom.
 The schedule is the same, the people are the same, the expectations are the same.
 The biggest difference is that we have added more intentional engagement activities to give students an opportunity to get to know their classmates and instructors in this environment.
 It’s still an immersive, supportive learning experience.

 We are also surveying students and staff every week to gauge what is working and where students might need more support.
 That real-time feedback enables us to react quickly.